Testing Degree Corrections in Stochastic Block Models: Main Results

-\item The test based on $d_{\max}(1,1)$ is powerless if $C<\cmax(\alpha)$. \end{enumerate} \end{theorem} To develop further intuition, it is instructive to compare these results to analogous ones derived in the context of the sparse signal detection problem for sequence models.
+To understand why this result is surprising, it is instructive to compare these results to analogous ones derived in the context of the sparse signal detection problem for sequence models.
 In particular, motivated by the long series of results on sparse signal detection problems \citep{Ingster4,Jin1,Candes,mukherjee2015hypothesis,arias2015sparse} and recent work on heterogeneity detection over sparse Erd\H{o}s-R\'{e}nyi random graphs under the $\beta$-model \citep{mms2016}, we expect that the Maximum Degree Test and the Higher Criticism should both perform optimally with sharp constants for very sparse signals $(\alpha\geq \frac{3}{4})$.
 Moreover, the Higher Criticism Test should be provably better than the Maximum Degree Test for denser signals with $\alpha \in (1/2,3/4)$.
 The observation that $\rho(1,1)=1$ for $\tau_a = \tau_b =0$, in conjunction with Theorem \ref{thm:sparse_lower} establishes the expected intuitive picture for all $a,b$ sequences with $\tau_a = \tau_b =0$.
+However, next consider the regime where $\tau_a > \tau_b >0$ and note that the tests based on $HC(1,1)$ and $d_{\max}(1,1)$ are based on the degrees $(d_1,\ldots,d_n)$ only.
+However, we note that $\tau_a>\tau_b>0$ implies $\rho_k(1,1)>\Big( \frac{\frac{1}{k} \tau_a (1-\tau_a) + \frac{k-1}{k} \tau_b(1-\tau_b)}{\frac{1}{k} \frac{\tau_a}{1- \tau_a} + \frac{k-1}{k} \frac{\tau_b}{1-\tau_b}} \Big)$ and thus there is a gap between the thresholds derived in Theorem \ref{thm:sparsesignal_vanilla_upper} and Theorem \ref{thm:sparse_lower}.
+Although we do not have a similar performance lower bound for the vanilla Higher Criticism Test, we strongly believe that at least in the extreme signal sparsity regime $(\alpha\geq \frac{3}{4})$, the Maximum Degree Test and the Higher Criticism Test are essentially similar.
+This directly implies the rather surprising result that on dense graphs ($\tau_a \geq \tau_b >0$), for very sparse alternatives, the maximum degree test is not, in fact, optimal in terms of detection thresholds.
+This is in sharp contrast to the usual results expected for Gaussian sequence models, or for random graph models with ``exchangeable" degrees.
+We illustrate the differences between the two thresholds in Fig \ref{fig:main}.